ray-project/kuberay/docs/design/protobuf-grpc-service.md

 ### Deployment topology and interactive flow

-The new gRPC service would be a individual deployment of the KubeRay control plane and user can choose to install it optinally.
+The new gRPC service would be a individual deployment of the KubeRay control plane and user can choose to install it optionally.
 It will create a service and exposes endpoint to users.

 ```
 NAME                                                      READY   STATUS    RESTARTS      AGE